richardhsu/richardhsu.github.io/_posts/2014-02-27-oh-gosh-javascript.markdown

 > Oh the mysteries of Javascript, how I have much to learn.

-I felt, really stupid afterward, but hopefully now you know, or you just think I'm stupid too.
+I felt really stupid afterward, but hopefully now you know or you just think I'm stupid too.
 Oh well, as long as I'm learning everyday!